-GREENE: This is your first film and you said this was a film that you just had to make because, as you put it, rap music saved your life.
+GREENE: You said that this was a film that you just had to make because, as you put it, rap music saved your life.
 Can you explain that?

-ICE-T: Well, you know, before rap came along, I was actively in the streets getting in trouble - doing the wrong thing.
+ICE-T: Well, you know, before rap came along, I was, actually, actively in the streets; getting in trouble, doing the wrong thing.
 My father died early.
 My mother died early.
 I started hanging with the gangs.
-I'm out in the streets.
-I'm committing crimes.
-And the music came along.
-And this music just took me on a different road.
-I mean now you see me, I'm on television.
-I'm on "Law & Order," I'm playing the cops.
+I'm on the streets; I'm committing crimes.
+And the music came along, and this music just took me on a different road.
+I mean, now you see me, I'm on television.
+I'm on "Law & Order"; I'm playing the cops.

-I mean if it wasn't for rap, that was my first step into the legitimate world.
-Now people look at me and go, Oh, I love him - he's so respectable.
+I mean, if it wasn't for rap - that was my first step into the legitimate world.
+Now, people look at me like oh, I love him; he's so respectable.

 ICE-T: You know, I was a pretty bad person early in my life.

 GREENE: Rap, there's a lot of - I mean there's a lot of anger that you can hear.
 Was it a way to express the anger and frustration of, you know, a tough life on the streets?